architect/arc.codes/src/views/docs/en/reference/runtime-helpers/node.js.md

 await arc.ws.close({ id: connectionId })
 ```

 ### `arc.ws.info()`

-  - A pass-thru to the [ApiGatewayManagementApi#getConnection](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/ApiGatewayManagementApi.html#getConnection-property) method.
-  - Retrieve information about the connection with the provided id:
+A pass-through to the [ApiGatewayManagementApi#getConnection](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/ApiGatewayManagementApi.html#getConnection-property) method.
+Retrieve information about the connection with the provided id:
 - **`id`** (string) - API Gateway `connectionId` of the client you'd like get information about

 ```javascript
 let arc = require('@architect/functions')